fredhopp/flip-flop-prompter/README.md

 ### **Snippets**
 - Click the "Snippets" button next to any field
 - Browse categories and click items to add/remove them
-- Snippets are filtered by selected families (PG/NSFW/Hentai)
+- Snippets are filtered by selected filters (PG/NSFW/Hentai)
 - Supports toggle behavior (click again to remove)
 - Categories and subcategories appear as random tags (orange/yellow)